FuzzySwippy/Scribble/ScribbleTODO.md

 - [X] Flood selection tool merge layers property
 - [X] Paste in the same position as copied from (not relative to mouse)

+## Alpha 0.4.3

+- [X] Fix crash when using magic selection tool and copy pasting
+- [ ] Fix status bar not displaying any text

 ## UNREPRODUCIBLE BUGS